GravityKit/AZ-Filters/readme.txt

 == Changelog ==

+= 1.3 on March 9, 2022 =

+* Added: When filtering by a letter, the webpage will scroll back to the clicked link

+__Developer Updates:__

+* Added: `gravityview/az_filter/anchor` filter to modify the anchor ID added to the end of the letter filter links.
+Return an empty string to remove the functionality.

 = 1.2.1 on November 13, 2018 =

 * Fixed: Bugs when using A-Z Filters in combination with Advanced Filters